brunolm/blog-posts/angular/how-it-works-angular-directives.md

 ---
-title: How it works: Angular Directives
+title: "How it works: Angular Directives"
 tags: [angular, angular-4, directives]
 ---